Taiwan & Palau

 A traditional bai at the Belau National Museum.

-Sylvia also suggested a visit to the Beitou district, which we’re so glad we did.
-This part of town was developed during the Japanese era into a desirable spa and resort destination centered on the hot springs.
-We thoroughly enjoyed exploring the area and relaxing in a soaking bath at the Grand View Resort Beitou.
+Sylvia also suggested a visit to the Beitou district, which turned out to be an inspired recommendation.
+This part of town was developed during the Japanese era into a desirable spa and resort destination centered on hot springs — because if you’re going to colonize a place, you might as well build nice bath houses.
+We spent a glorious afternoon soaking at the Grand View Resort Beitou, essentially undoing all the physical activity from our Palau adventures.
+Our muscles approved.

-A visit to Taipei isn’t complete without experiencing one of the many night markets.
-We spent an evening strolling through one of the largest, Shilin night market.
-Though you can find almost anything for sale in the maze of booths and shops, we focused on the food (of course).
-Some of our top picks: oyster omelets, bite-sized pork dumplings, deep-fried milk, and grilled trumpet mushrooms (with a line around the block).
+No visit to Taipei is complete without experiencing one of the many night markets, so we spent an evening navigating the controlled chaos of Shilin night market, one of the largest.
+You can find almost anything for sale in the maze of booths and shops — clothing, gadgets, games, possibly your long-lost cousin — but we laser-focused on the food.
+Some of our top picks: oyster omelets (better than they sound), bite-sized pork dumplings (dangerous in their addictiveness), deep-fried milk (yes, really), and grilled trumpet mushrooms so popular they had a line around the block.
+We waited.
+It was worth it.

 - Hot spring bath: Grand View Resort Beitou